 Usually worth repairing:

-• Under 7 years old: most repairs under $350
+• Under 7 years old: most common repairs are worth it

 • Drain pump, door gasket, filter, circulation motor: at most ages